 Takoyaki and other dishes are very famous!
-Osakans is called “Kuidadore,” which means “eat until you drop.”
+Osakans call their love of food “Kuidadore,” which means “eat until you drop.”
 With a phrase like that, it’s no wonder Osaka has some of Japan’s best and most iconic street food!

 Takoyaki is a popular Japanese snack made of small, round balls of batter filled with small pieces of octopus, tempura scraps, pickled ginger, and green onion.
 The balls are cooked in a special takoyaki pan with half-sphere molds and constantly rotated to ensure they cook evenly.
 They are then served hot, often topped with a sweet and savory sauce, mayonnaise, and bonito flakes.

 Takoyaki is an especially legendary Osaka street food.
 Accordingly, the first takoyaki restaurant in Osaka was opened in the 1930s, and the dish quickly became popular with locals and tourists alike.
 Today, you can find takoyaki stands throughout the city, particularly in the bustling Dotonbori area.
 In addition to traditional takoyaki, some vendors offer creative variations, such as takoyaki filling with cheese or shaved truffles.

 Okonomiyaki is a savory Japanese pancake with various ingredients, including cabbage, pork belly, seafood, and noodles.
 In addition, the name “okonomiyaki” roughly translates to “grill what you like,” as it’s a dish that can be customized to the individual’s preferences.

 Like takoyaki, okonomiyaki has a strong association with Osaka.
 The city is famous for its okonomiyaki style, or “Osaka-style”.
 This dish version typically includes a batter of flour, eggs, dashi, shredded cabbage, pork belly, and other ingredients.